BagOfButter/car-dealer-app/README.md

 ## Warning

 Due to public API request rate limits some data wont be fetched during the build process resulting in generated static pages having no data.
+Such pages will fetch data as usual when user visits them

 ## Deploy